GermanyVu/DataStructures/README.md

 # Data structures
-Some data structures written exclusively in python.
+All data structures written exclusively in python.